peterb154/kicad-jlc-manager/README.md

 lib-name = "JLC_Project"
 ```

-Comments are fetched automatically from the JLC API when you run `jlcmgr add`, but you can edit them manually.
+Component descriptions and metadata are fetched from the JLC API and stored directly in the KiCad symbol files, not in the manifest.

 ## How It Works